clokep/relapse/docs/development/room-dag-concepts.md

 ## Edges

 The word "edge" comes from graph theory lingo.
 An edge is just a connection between two events.
-In Synapse, we connect events by specifying their `prev_events`.
+In Relapse, we connect events by specifying their `prev_events`.
 A subsequent event points back at a previous event.

 ```